chaoflow/nixpkgs/README.rst

 - `python`_: branch suming up python enhancement work and build by hydra's python-rework jobset_.
 This branch does not contain and is not supposed to contain any commits, except non-fast-forwarded merges of the more specific py/ branches.
+Recently changes to this README sneaked in, so let's just continue the README here.

+- `python-merge`_: branch suming up python enhancement work meant to be merged.

 - `rebase/personal`_: my personal branch which is frequently rebased.